Pork Souvlaki with Cucumber Pineapple Salsa uses locally sourced pork and fresh produce to create a memorable meal!

-- 2 cups fresh pineapple, sliced into tidbit size
+- 2 cups fresh pineapple sliced into tidbit size

-- ½ red onion, thinly sliced
+- 1/2 red onion thinly sliced

-- 1 lime, juiced
+- 1 lime juiced

-- 1 tbsp mint, chopped
+- 1 tbsp mint chopped

 - sea salt

-- 1 red thai chili pepper, sliced thin
+- 1 red Thai chili pepper sliced thin

 - In a bowl, cup or food processor add zest and juice from orange, lemon and lime.
 Toss in garlic cloves, oregano, 1 tbsp extra virgin olive oil and sea salt.
 Puree until smooth.